opconWizard/opcon-docs/docs/job-types/file-transfer.md

 - You can transfer multiple files from a source that supports multiple file transfer to a destination that does not.
 To do this, specify a single file name in the destination.
-The single file created is a gzip file; therefore, SMA Technologies     recommends naming the file with an extension of \".tar.gz\" (e.g.,
+The single file created is a gzip file; therefore, SMA Technologies     recommends naming the file with an extension of ".tar.gz" (e.g., "myfiles.tar.gz").
-    \"myfiles.tar.gz\").

 :::note
 On File Transfer jobs where an MCP or IBM i machine is the destination machine and the data type is text, the record length of the destination file may be specified.
-Specify record length by appending a comma to the destination file title, and then the constant \"REC=nnnnn\" (without quotation marks), where nnnnn is the desired record length.
+Specify record length by appending a comma to the destination file title, and then the constant "REC=nnnnn" (without quotation marks), where nnnnn is the desired record length.
 :::

 :::
-When a specific blocking factor is required on an MCP destination file, the blocking factor will be identified by the string, \",BLK=nnnnnnnn\", where nnnnnnnn represents the number of records per block to be declared for the destination file.
-Currently, the customer indicates the record length by the string, \",REC=nnnnnnnn\".
+When a specific blocking factor is required on an MCP destination file, the blocking factor will be identified by the string, ",BLK=nnnnnnnn", where nnnnnnnn represents the number of records per block to be declared for the destination file.
+Currently, the customer indicates the record length by the string, ",REC=nnnnnnnn".
 The BLK and REC mnemonics are to follow the file title of the destination file, but need not be in any particular order.
 :::

 :::note